silinternational/terraform-modules/aws/alb/README.md

 # aws/alb - Application Load Balancer
-This module is used to create an application load balancer along with security groups for traffic and a target group.
+This module is used to create an application load balancer along with security groups for traffic and a default target group.

 ## What this does